wlchin/SampleExplorer/README.md

 The types of searches performed depends on input.
 If only a gene set is supplied, the search step defaults to "transcriptome", with the user able to select between "transcriptome" and "semantic" for the expansion step.

-## Optional single sample GSEA
+## Optional single sample GSEA (ssGSEA)

-To further refine the set of samples and studies returned by bioRAG search, ssGSEA can be peformed on all samples returned by the query.
+To further refine the set of samples and studies returned by BioRAG search, ssGSEA can be peformed on all samples returned by the query.
 Use the "perform_enrichment" parameter to specifiy if ssGSEA should be performed on all samples.
 If so, the returned dataframe will contain enrichment scores, pvalues and FDRs.

 ```python